erturkkadir/time_series_prediction/README.md

  M5 : 5 min data with currency pair

- The target of the project is to project future value of currency pair by using previous data.
+ The target of the code is to predict future value of currency pair by using previous data.
- This methods are called technical trading which assumes the future value is defined by the previous values
+ Assumed the future value is defined by the previous values

  All the process will be on the Frequency Domain,

- We assume that the frequency component of each time frame has long/short time effect of future values Is there a way to learn this pattern to predict future values with acceptable certainty
+ We assume that the frequency component of each time frame has long/short time effect to future values Then the question becomes, "is there a way to learn this pattern to predict future values with acceptable certainty"

- We will do all the work on historic data.
+ We will work on historic data only.

  Simulation is the main program and please refer to explanation of each parameters

- We will use phase and sum of imag and real part of signal which is against to definition.
+ We will use following params; phase, sum of imag and real part.

- However if we use power we would be lose the sign of each part.